-Land degradation (also called soil degradation, to be more specific) is continuing to grow into a major problem in today’s world.
-While it does threaten biodiversity and the living standards of other living species, the largest effect of this by far, is on human life.
+Land degradation (also called soil degradation) is growing into a major problem of the 21st century.
+While it threatens biodiversity and the living standards of other living species, the largest effect of this by far, is on human life.
 More importantly, land degradation has seriously taken a toll on the economic prosperity of many parts of the world.
 Africa and Asia continue to be the worst affected regions.

 - The first and the most important step is to reduce all activities that cause land degradation in the first place.
 This includes deforestation, overgrazing, improper agricultural activities, mining, etc. Simply reducing the extent of these activities will prevent further land degradation.

 - Since soil erosion is seen as the largest cause of land degradation, efforts should be made to prevent this.
-This is just as well; soil is effectively a non-renewable resource and takes thousands of years to replenish.
+Soil is effectively a non-renewable resource and takes thousands of years to replenish.
 There are many ways in which soil erosion can be prevented-

-2. Reforestation- The difference is that here, we are regrowing a previously deforested area.
-This can reclaim much of the land before it is completely lost.
+- Reforestation- The difference is that here, we are regrowing a previously deforested area.
+This can recover land productivity before it is completely lost.

 - Agricultural losses amount to some of the largest losses of valuable land.
-Certain agricultural practices can contain soil erosion very effectively.
-They are-
+Certain agricultural practices can prevent soil erosion very effectively.

-- Irrigation practices have been a major issue in tackling land degradation.
-Over irrigation of land has not only increased soil erosion, it has also taken many of the fertilizers and pesticides into water resources and causing water pollution and biomagnification.
+- Irrigation practices need to be modernized to tackle land degradation.
+Over-irrigation of land has not only increased soil erosion, it has also taken many of the fertilizers and pesticides into water resources and causing water pollution and biomagnification.
 Irrigation should be closely monitored and should be optimal for each crop produced.
 Advanced irrigation practices like sprinklers and drip irrigation can be employed to ensure the land is not over-irrigated.

 - Flood control measures.
-Especially when agricultural land or commercially important land is present along the floodplains, simple flood control measures like levees can go a long way in preventing erosion and land degradation.
+Especially when agricultural land or commercially important land is present along the floodplains, simple flood control measures like levees can prevent erosion and land degradation.

-- Spreading awareness of the dangers of land degradation in urban areas and urban authorities will ensure that mindless city expansion is not done.
-Often, land degradation in city-fringes is caused because builders see it is land with great “future prospects”.
+- Spreading awareness of the dangers of land degradation in urban areas and urban authorities will ensure that mindless city expansion is not undertaken.
+Often, land degradation in urban fringes is caused because builders view this land as great “future prospects”.
 Land for such expansion should be carefully evaluated before selection.